 - Certificate of Title: Proof of clear ownership with no liens on the vehicle.

-- Notarized Export Power of Attorney (POA): Grants another person authorization to handle import customs clearance if the owner is not present.
+- Notarized Export Power of Attorney (POA): Grants another person's authorization to handle import customs clearance if the owner is absent.

-- Export Permit: Special permits are required by some countries prior to vehicle export.
+- Export Permit: Special permits are required by some countries before vehicle export.

 - De-registration Certificate: This proves the vehicle has been officially removed from the local registration database before export.

 The specific requirements for export documents vary greatly depending on the destination country.
-Consultation with a licensed customs broker knowledgeable about the import rules is highly recommended to ensure compliance.
+Consultation with a licensed customs broker who is knowledgeable about the import rules is highly recommended to ensure compliance.

 Customs and Vehicle Inspection